andreasjordan/MyAzureLab/README.md

 ```
 $Env:MyAzureAccountId    = 'my@mydom.com'
 $Env:MyAzureSubscription = 'The name of the subscription'

-$Env:MyAzureDomainName      = 'test.local'        # First part in upper cases will be used as NetBiosName
-$Env:MyAzureInitialAdmin    = 'aSecretName'       # Will be used when creating the virtual maschines
-$Env:MyAzureInitialPassword = 'aSecretPassword'   # Will be used when creating the virtual maschines and for the certificate
-$Env:MyAzurePassword        = 'aSimplerPassword'  # Will be used when creating additional users
 ```

 This file is imported by MyAzureLab.ps1 just before connecting to Azure.